Plan your visit to the Colosseum

 Frequently asked questions about visiting the Colosseum

-No, entry to the Colosseum is not free.
-You must purchase tickets to go inside.
+No, access to the Colosseum is not free.
+You need to secure entry in advance or on-site to go inside.

 Get inspired for your Rome visit